-This proposed change to the bylaws lowers the amount of days required to file for changes to Town bylaws and sets parameters for the collection and distribution of said petitions.
-Furthermore, it authorizes the Town Clerk to make non-substantive changes to general bylaw changes upon approval by Town Meeting to ensure that the new bylaw meets the form of the existing bylaws.
+This proposed bylaw change reduces the number of days required to file for new Town bylaws and changes to Town bylaws from 90 days to 60 days and sets parameters for the collection and distribution of said petitions.
+Upon approval by Town Meeting, the bylaw also authorizes the Town Clerk to make non-substantive changes to the General Bylaws to ensure that the format of the bylaws is consistent.